Waterton Lakes National Park

-Parks Canada issues Avalanche Bulletins for Waterton Lakes National Park twice a week throughout the winter.
+Parks Canada issues Avalanche Bulletins for Waterton Lakes National Park three times a week throughout the winter.
 Almost any moderately steep slope, under the right conditions, may avalanche.
 Even small avalanches can be deadly.

 Visitors travelling in avalanche terrain need essential training and equipment - such as a transceiver, probe, and shovel - and know how to use it.
 They also need the skills to recognize avalanche terrain and unstable conditions, and to conduct companion rescue.

 - With cell phone: 911 (state that you are calling from Waterton Lakes National Park)

 - With satellite phone: 1 403 762 4506

 Remember, cell phones are not always reliable in the backcountry

 Plan your trip

 Before heading into the backcountry, research your trip to be sure you have the skills and experience it will demand of you.
 All backcountry travellers are responsible for their own decisions and safety, and should be well informed about the type of terrain they will encounter.